Where to Stay in Brisbane First Time: 7 Best Areas

 Located between Ann and Adelaide streets stands the Anzac Square.
 It is named in honour of the Australian and New Zealand Army Corps who served the Second Boer War, World War I and II, the Vietnam War.
 There is also gardens and the Shrine of Remembrance which is the location of a Dawn Service on the 25 of April.

-Brisbane City Botanic Gardens at Gardens Point is also a must-see.
+• The Brisbane City Botanic Gardens, located at Gardens Point.
 Its Riverstage is a popular location for concerts and events.

-If you want to learn the history culture of Brisbane, head to Museum of Brisbane (formerly Brisbane City Gallery) on Ann Street.
+• The Museum of Brisbane (formerly Brisbane City Gallery), located on Ann Street.

 The Customs House is one of Brisbane’s heritage listen icons, operated by the University of Queensland.
 Behind the Corinthian columns, you will find exquisite boardrooms, a ballroom, and a licensed restaurant with views of Story Bridge.